aeternity/ae-channel-service/README.md

 * ae_channel_interface<br />
 an interactive web interface which visualizes channel messages with the intention to ease onboarding.
 * ae_backend_service<br />
-sample backend service which could orchstrate a number of channels.
+sample backend service which could orchestrate a number of channels.

 >ae_socket_connector benefits by being able to call erlang functions used by the aeternity node.